alexwine36/Portfolio/apps/portfolio/content/projects/customer-surveys/index.md

 ## Restart

-Having taken a step back, obvious opportunities for improvement were realized.
+Having taken a step back, opportunities for improvement were realized.

 <!-- First - the survey was included with the application which wasn't a necessary feature.
  -->